Klang War: Chinese Kongsi Involvement

 When the Selangor Civil War broke out, Kapitan Cina of Kuala Lumpur Yap Ah Loy was faced with internecine fighting among dissident Chinese groups as well as attacks from other Malay factions.
 The two largest Chinese gangs, the Kuala Lumpur-based Hai San and the Selayang-based Ghee Hin, had engaged in fighting to gain control of tin production in the town.
-The Chinese factions would eventually join opposing sides in the civil war, with the Ghee Hin siding with Raja Mahdi, and the Hai San with Yap Ah Loy siding with Tengku Kudin.
+The Chinese factions would eventually join opposing sides in the civil war, with the Ghee Hin siding with Raja Mahadi, and the Hai San with Yap Ah Loy siding with Tengku Kudin.

 At Kanching (near Selayang), the headman Yap Ah Sze, who was an ally of Yap Ah Loy, was murdered, most likely at the instigation of Chong Chong, another Hakka headman.
 Yap Ah Loy, the Chinese Kapitan of Kuala Lumpur, went to Kanching with his men to drive out Chong Chong, and many from the Kanching faction were killed.
 Chong Chong then took refuge in Rawang and joined Raja Mahdi's faction.

 Yap Ah Loy initially stayed neutral in the Klang War, choosing to deal with whoever that was in power.
 After Raja Mahdi took Klang City, he had in fact scheduled a ceremony to formally invest Yap into the office of Kapitan in 1869.
 However, when Klang City was captured by Tengku Kudin, Yap recognized Tengku Kudin's authority, after meeting him by chance in Langat, earning him the enmity of Raja Mahdi.
 Chong Chong soon joined Syed Mashhor on two failed offensives on Kuala Lumpur.